-Effective Leadership:Summarize the effective leadership trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, 5.
-Evaluate/critique available resources and leader needs?
+Effective Leadership:Summarize the effective leadership trends Strengths: and patterns observed by the 1.
+Common Assessments developed and utilized team while completing this 2.
+Evaluation of student results section of the report.
+What are 3.
+Achievement is analyzed each 9 weeks the important trends and · · I I I I I I I I I I I I I I I I I I I 4.
+Resources are evaluated for use and quality identification of student, teacher, 5.
+PLC's led by a variety of leaders and leader needs?